CARING FOR YOUR NEW PUPPY

 Is there a “trial” period?

 There is no “trial period” to take a puppy home.
-If you have concerns about how the puppy will get along with the rest of the family, you can bring them here (including other dogs) to see how they interact.
-We want to make sure everyone is ready for the commitment of a new puppy before they go home, and we’re here to answer any questions you have.
+If you have concerns about how the puppy will get along with the rest of the family, you can bring them to our store to see how they interact.
 Subject to our guarantees, there are no exchanges, returns, credits or refunds.
 All sales are final.

 Should I get a puppy as a gift?